 PRACTICAL WOODWORKING National 5, National 4 Course Details The Course provides opportunities for learners to gain a range of practical woodworking skills and to use a variety of tools, equipment and materials.
 It allows them to plan activities through to the completion of a finished product in wood.
-The aims of the Course are to enable learners to develop: - skills in woodworking techniques - · skills in measuring and marking out timber sections and sheet materials - safe working practices in workshop environments - practical creativity and problem-solving skills - · knowledge of sustainability issues in a practical woodworking context - · the ability to accurately document work progress through the completion of a written log book There are 3 projects:
+The aims of the Course are to enable learners to develop: - skills in woodworking techniques - · skills in measuring and marking out timber sections and sheet materials - safe working practices in workshop environments - practical creativity and problem-solving skills - knowledge of sustainability issues in a practical woodworking context - the ability to accurately document work progress through the completion of a written log book There are 3 projects:

 Flat Frame Construction In this project, evidence will be required that the learner can produce basic flat-frame joints and assemblies to a given standard.
 Evidence of knowledge will also be required.
 Carcase Construction In this Unit, evidence will be required that the learner can produce basic carcase constructions to a given standard.
 Evidence of knowledge will also be required.
 Machining and Finishing In this Unit, evidence will be required that the learner can carry out simple machining and finishing to a given standard.
 Evidence of knowledge will also be required.
-Assessment In the National 4 Practical Woodworking Course, the Added Value Unit will focus on: - challenge - application The learner will draw on, extend and apply the skills and knowledge they have developed during the Course.
-This will be assessed through a practical activity which involves producing a finished product in wood to a given standard.
-The task will be sufficiently open and flexible to allow for personalisation and choice and for learners to demonstrate practical creativity and will be assessed internally.
-In the National 5 Practical Woodworking Course the pupils will complete a final assignment along with a question paper.
+Assessment For National 5 Practical Woodworking, candidates will undertake a practical assignment set by SQA, which will be completed in class and internally assessed.
+This assignment will be worth 100% of the overall course grade.